rickyfili10/mojito/README.md

    - Fill the glass with crushed ice (or normal ices cube if you don't have the crushed) 🧊
    - Fill with tonic water 💧
    - Mix! 🥄
-   - Put a lime and a mint leave for garnish 🍃🍋‍🟩
+   - Put a slice of lime and some mint leave for garnish 🍃🍋‍🟩
    - Put a straw 🍹
    - Enjoy! 🎉